-Vanguard Digital Advisor at a glance
+Vanguard Digital Advisor review 2023

 Pros: Where Vanguard Digital Advisor stands out

 You’ve come to expect low costs from Vanguard, and the company delivers on that promise with its robo-advisor, whether it’s the management fee or the costs of the ETFs it invests in.

 Vanguard uses a bit of a different pricing structure from most robo-advisors, which add a management fee on top of the ETFs’ fees.
 In contrast, Vanguard targets an all-in fee of 0.20 percent, which includes the prices of the ETFs, which themselves already charge very low fees.
 That means all-in you’d pay a very competitive $20 each year for every $10,000 invested.

 Naturally, Vanguard Digital Advisor uses its in-house ETFs.
 That’s not surprising since a huge portion of the robo-advisor industry turns to the company’s funds as primary ETFs for their services.
 In total, you’ll pay about 0.05 percent for your funds, about as low as it goes, with the expense ratio on the funds ranging from 0.03 percent to 0.08 percent.
 But unlike other robos that add the costs of ETFs to the management fee, all costs here are included in the all-in fee.

 For example, robo-advisors such as Betterment and Wealthfront charge 0.25 percent as a management fee and then have another 0.08 to 0.10 percent in ETF fees (and potentially more, depending on exactly which funds and allocations you select).
 To be fair, those ETF fees don’t go to the robo-advisor but to the fund company itself (which often is actually Vanguard.)

 That said, recommending its own funds is an inherent conflict of interest, though Vanguard’s consistently low expenses make this a less pressing concern than it could otherwise be.